cppinclude/cppinclude/README.md

 #### unresolved

-Show files that are found in includes but didn't found in file system.
+Show headers that are included but not found in the given search paths.
-One of the resean is missing includes files, for example:
-There is file *main.cpp*, folder *include* that store file *header.hpp* :
+One possible reason is missing include files, for example: iven a *main.cpp* file and a *include* folder that stores the *header.hpp* header:

 ```
 tree